becabytess/Lip-reading-DL/README.md

 - Bidirectional sequence processing as described in the research
 - Memory-efficient training with gradient accumulation
 - Robust error handling to prevent NaN values during training

+### Data Preprocessing

+The implementation includes specialized data handling:
+- Video frames are extracted and converted to RGB format
+- Frames are normalized to [0,1] range
+- Alignments are processed to extract text and convert to numerical indices
+- Custom collate function ensures all training samples have the same number of frames (75)
+- A specialized vocabulary mapping for the 28 characters (26 letters, space, and the CTC blank token)

 ## Results